kimmobrunfeldt/lysis/readme.md

 Check examples in `examples` directory.
 Get started with *simple-pizza* example!

 Charts are customizable by adding key `options` to dict which is returned by analysis method.
 For example all available options for pie chart is listed in [Google's documentation](https://developers.google.com/chart/interactive/docs/gallery/piechart#Configuration_Options).

+Labels in HTML are extracted from docstrings in Analysis class' and its methods.